camunda/camunda/els-schema/src/main/resources/README.md

 The shell script execute every needed step.They are defined as shell functions. _migrate.sh_ uses 'curl' as HTTP client.
 It reads JSON request payload files and execute the via REST API of elasticsearch.

 ## The steps in detail

+### Delete old templates

+ * To make sure that old templates can't interfere with creating new indexes it is needed to delete the old templates first.

 ### Create new templates and indices